HullLab/AutoMorph/README.md

 Focus can be run with the following optional flags:

--v, --verbose : increases the verbosity of focus, in particular it will print the zerene.log to the screen as ZereneStacker runs
+-v, --verbose : increases the verbosity of focus, in particular it will print the zerene.log to the screen as ZereneStacker runs.
+May cause ZereneStacker to run more slowly.

+-i, --interactive: runs focusing software with headless mode turned off, to be used if the software isn't running properly.
+Use only for debugging, since interactive mode severely affects performance.

 --reset : will reset the input directory to a pre-focused state, to be used if focus fails for some reason or you want to rerun